Bathtubs vs Shower: Which is right for you?

 Not water efficient

 Compared to a shower, the bathtub is not water efficient at all.
-It requires a larger capacity water heater to have enough hot water to fill your bathtub to full, meaning a larger drain on your water bill, not including the fact that you need to wait and fill your bathtub to full before you use it each and every time then drain it out completely as well.
+It requires a larger capacity water heater to have enough hot water to fill your bathtub too full, meaning a larger drain on your water bill, not including the fact that you need to wait and fill your bathtub before you use it each and every time then drain it out completely as well.
 It does provide a much more relaxing experience as a whole, but you do pay for that luxury

 Do you own a stand alone bathtub now?
 Switching to a shower

 The easiest solution if you want a shower and you only have a stand-alone tub, is to install a shower and create a bathtub/shower combo.
 A very common setup in many homes, no matter how much space you have, you can easily install a new faucet and showerhead along with some curtains to create a shower that you can also utilize as a bathtub if desired.
 If you don’t want this, then the solution is to first rip out your existing bathtub, re-tile your floor and carve out a large enough space to install a new walk-in shower.

 Do you own a walk in shower?
 Switching to a bathtub

 Switching from a walk-in shower to a bathtub is a bit more tricky than going from a bathtub to a shower.
 Many master bathrooms actually have both, as showers and bathtubs serve different functions, and several homeowners would advise you from removing one in favor of the other as they serve the needs of different people, be it elderly, children or adults.
 But if you lack the requisite space to have a bathtub and a shower, then first you would need to demolish your walk-in shower, clear out the debris, then reinforce your base depending on whether you want a drop-in or freestanding bathtub, both of which will require their own installation methods-you need a cut-out foundation for the drop-in to rest inside of and for a freestanding, you need to make sure your floor can support the additional water weight.